radi0sus/xyz2tab/README.md

 | H         |            8 |               4.48 |             0.31 |               0.33 |
 | O         |            4 |              35.52 |             0.66 |               0.71 |
 ```
 A table of bond lengths.
 Please note that the number after the element indicates the position in the xyz file.
 The numbering starts with zero due to [ORCA](https://orcaforum.kofo.mpg.de) conventions.
+This can be changed with the `-i` option (numberings starts with one).
 ```
 | Atoms   |   Bond length /Å |
 |---------|------------------|